An Imperfect Map (Will Have to Do) Landscape without horizon

 “At the centre of the Muthesius University’s focus is art and design, the creative and productive.
 Around this centre there revolves the fundamental relationship between theory and practice.
 This reciprocal relationship is a permanent process, a circular movement around the centre held by art and design.
 It needs free space to move.
 Thus, the firt condition for art and design at our university is freedom!
 To study at the Muthesius is the desire to use this freedom to mature into an equally creative and productive personality.
 In this way, we can provide our students with personal biographies”, promises President Dr. Arne Zerbst.

-Around 660 study places are currently spread across the study courses in Fine Arts, Fine Arts for Secondary School Teachers, Spatial Strategies, Communication Design and Industrial Design.
+Around 630 study places are currently spread across the study courses in Fine Arts, Art Teaching at Grammar Schools, Scenography/Interior Design/Spatial Strategies, Communication Design and Industrial Design.

 RESEARCH AND PROJECTS